IronBox/antisqli-core/README.md

 var dataReader = await cmd.ExecuteReaderAsync();
 ...
 ```
-At runtime, the class extension `.LoadQuerySecure(queryText, params Object[] args)` performs two important tasks.
+At runtime, the class extension `.LoadQuerySecure(String queryText, params Object[] args)` performs two important tasks.
 The first is it analyzes the `args` object parameters provided and automatically generates SQL parameter objects (assigns IDs, set types and values) for each.
 ```csharp
 // These operations are automatically performed by the AntiSQLi library at runtime SqlParameter parameter = new SqlParameter();